Black Sesame vs White Sesame Seeds: Which is good for health?

 White Sesame Seeds (Sesamum indicum var.
 Alba)

-• Light, ivory color
+• Light, ivory colour

 • Widely used in Western cuisines